backstage/backstage/.changeset/wild-walls-sparkle.md

 Ignore transforming only on `react-use/lib`, not whole `react-use` in jest.

 ** POTENTIAL BREAKAGE **
-If you tests fail, please change to use path import from `react-use/esm/`.
+If your tests fail, please change to use path import from `react-use/esm/`.
 It is also recommended to migrate from `react-user/lib` imports to `react-use/esm`